mengcao327/attack-gnn-fairness/README.md

-# Fairness Attacks on the Fairness of Graph Neural Networks
+# Adversarial Attacks on the Fairness of Graph Neural Networks
 This repository contains the source code for our paper "Fairness Attacks on the Fairness of Graph Neural Networks" submitted to KDD'22.

 ## Setup